The QATSPY Sports Page 4 Golfers

 MCI Training Technique Used by Colonel Hall

-Colonel Hall while a POW used a proven self-coaching technique to not only used to maintain his sanity, but his golf game.
+Colonel Hall while a POW used a little known self-coaching technique to not only used to maintain his sanity, but his golf game.
 This proven process is referred to as Mental Continued Incrementalism, or MCI.
 In the Japanese language, MCI is referred to as Kaizen, which means continuous improvement.
-Even in my indoor training facility, I’m constantly discovering new ways to improve my golf game, and that’s after 45 years of playing golf.
+Even in my indoor training facility, I’m constantly discovering new ways to improve my golf game, and that’s after 45 years of playing the game.

 NOTE: Golf can provide a significant advantage to our Veterans returning home from the battlefield to deal with their anxieties and PTSD.
 I developed Operation Dog Tag for Veterans and communities to use to help our Veterans transitioning to civilian life.
 Please refer to details at the end of this article.